Max Rady College of Medicine

 - The second source, previously published information on Income Quintile Ranges and Values, is available in the MCHP concept: Household Income Value Ranges - 1984 to 1997.
 The information in this concept covers the years 1984-1997 inclusive, and is based on average household income from the 1996 Census and uses the Standard Income Quintile methodology employed at that time.

-SAS Code and Format Files
+SAS Code and Formats

 A Variation on the Child Health Income Quintile (CHIQ) Methodology